401(k) vs. Life Insurance: Which Is Better for Retirement?

 MONEYGEEK EXPERT TIP

 Having life insurance provides your loved ones with financial protection after you pass away.
 The death benefit component is paid out to them and can be used in various ways.
-However, life insurance isn’t an upgrade from a 401(k).
+However, life insurance isn’t a better investment than 401(k).
 If your goal is to save for retirement, it’s best to consider a 401(k) plan.

 Should You Get a 401(k) or Life Insurance?